rookbunny/hpcad-gentraffic/README.md

 computing center.
 It engineers and red-teams a purpose-built honeypot virtual machine in order to test network anomaly-detection machine-learning models.
-Traffic from the honeypot is mirrored to standalone detection stacks, and two adversary profiles — an opportunistic intruder and a covert long-dwell operator — are emulated under a tightly scoped engagement so the models can be scored against activity known to be malicious.
+Traffic from the honeypot is mirrored to standalone detection stacks, and two adversary profiles (run1: an opportunistic intruder, and run2: a covert long-dwell operator) are emulated under a tightly scoped engagement so the models can be scored against activity known to be malicious.

 Anomaly-detection models on production networks train on overwhelmingly benign